pfdubois/BridgeBidding/source/Doubles.rst

 .. warning::
    As responder, doubling because you have a juicy holding in the overcalled suit is a very common error.
-Your partner cannot pass it, because you just made a negative double!
+In horror you realize partner cannot pass it, because you just made a negative double!

 Here is a hand where responder cannot double after 1♦ (1♠):